Granitosaurus/granitosaurus.github.io/content/code/starting-to-crawl.md

 Slug: starting-to-crawl
 Summary: Where to start with the art of hoarding online data?

 Web crawling is a brilliant source to bootstrap your application.
-Almost every application requires data of some sort and why not just pick up some public data available on world wide web!
+Almost every application requires data of some sort and why not just pick up some public data available on the world wide web!

 In this introduction I'll cover the core ideas behind web-crawling and web-crawling with python.